HannimalCrackers/DHUM_73000/010_Parseltongue.md

 &nbsp; &nbsp; &nbsp; &nbsp;

 Markdown is interacting with my copy/paste Python from Terminal.
-Input line breaks getting lost.
+Having to manually insert input line breaks.
+Some may be missing.

 &nbsp; &nbsp;